vonWolfehaus/gulp-order-amd-deps/README.md

 # [gulp](http://gulpjs.com)-sort-amd

-> Sorts files in stream by dependencies using @requires annotation.
-Used in conjuction with [gulp-concat](https://github.com/wearefractal/gulp-concat) to concat files in correct order to have dependent files below the theirs dependencies.
+> Sorts files in stream by dependencies defined according to the AMD/require.js specification.
+Used in conjunction with [gulp-concat](https://github.com/wearefractal/gulp-concat) to combine files in the correct order, so dependent files execute first when loaded.

-The point of this plugin is to create bundles of scripts that use the AMD/requirejs definition format by sorting all dependencies into the correct execution order, thereby allowing you to use your modules without adding the weight of requirejs to your website.
-Instead, you can use a stupid simple define/require shim (found in `/dist`).
+This plugin allows you to use your modules without adding the weight of requirejs to your website.
+Instead, you can use a stupid simple define/require shim (found in `/shim`).

 The greatest benefit of this is the ability to require modules from outside the bundle itself, thereby allowing you to split bundles up per page (or even within a single page app) and still allow modules across bundles to communicate with each other without requirejs.